JohnAlbin/zen-grids/README.md

   }
 ```

-Within the .container element, the .sidebar1, .sidebar2 and .content elements can be in any order.
+Within the `.container` element, the `.sidebar1`, `.sidebar2` and `.content` elements can be in any order.

 Zen Grids has built-in support for the Box-sizing Polyfill which adds `box-sizing: border-box` support to IE7 and earlier.

 * Download the polyfill at https://github.com/Schepp/box-sizing-polyfill
-* Place the boxsizing.htc file in your website.
+* Place the `boxsizing.htc` file in your website.
-* Set Zen Grids' $box-sizing-polyfill-path variable to the absolute path to the boxsizing.htc file on your website.
+* Set Zen Grids' `$box-sizing-polyfill-path` variable to the absolute path to the boxsizing.htc file on your website.
 For example: `$box-sizing-polyfill-path: "/scripts/polyfills/boxsizing.htc";`

 ## INSTALLATION